Missing trampers: Severe weather warning issued for Nelson area

 A severe weather warning has been issued for Nelson west of Motueka with heavy rain expected overnight.

-The area includes the Kahurangi National Park where Jessica O'Connor and Dion Reynolds have been missing for over a week.
+The area includes the Kahurangi National Park where Jessica O'Connor and Dion Reynolds have been missing for more than a week.

 READ MORE